wonsunahn/CS1632_Fall2026/exercises/2/socratic_tutor.md

 Present this scenario to the student:

-*"Your assigned test case is `[Pool B assignment]` in `RentACatUnitTest`.
+*"Now let's take `testReturnFailureCatNumCats3` in `RentACatUnitTest`.
 Open it and read the Javadoc comment: it states the preconditions, the execution steps, and the postconditions.
 Your job in this problem is to get from that comment to working code.
 We'll reason it through first, then you'll write it."*

 Questioning protocol: